PrintClose

 • Save early and regularly

-The higher your income, the more money you will need to save in order to maintain your standard of living at retirement.
+The higher your income, the more money you will need to save in order to maintain your standard of living in retirement.
 If you earn approximately $40,000 a year, Old Age Security and the Québec Pension Plan will only replace about 40% of your income if you retire after age 65.
 To maintain your standard of living, you'll need to finance the rest yourself.
 So start saving for retirement as early as possible.

 • Set your priorities and seek professional advice

 Retirement is not something you can plan at the last minute!
 Analyze your expenses, income, etc. today.
 A number of options are available.
-You may choose to pay your mortgage or high-interest loans, such as credit cards.
-Do not hesitate to seek professional advice from a financial planner to better plan your expenses and assess your needs at retirement!
+You may choose to pay off your mortgage or high-interest loans, such as credit cards.
+Do not hesitate to seek professional advice from a financial planner to better plan your expenses and assess your needs in retirement!